-Students who desire credit for previous documented clock hours or training to be transferred from another institution, or within this organization may request this credit by notifying the admissions office or the Director.
-Students with previous education or training may receive credit in the form of a tuition reduction by providing documentation that they have received previous training in the area for which credit is being requested.
+Students who desire credit for previous documented clock hours or training to be transferred from another institution, or within this organization may request this credit by notifying the admissions office or the director.
+Students with previous education or training may receive credit in the form of a tuition reduction by achieving a passing score on a pre-entrance exam.
 The student should request credit prior to signing the enrollment agreement.